hillaryyang/cube-scrambling/README.md

 * `length`: the length of the scramble in the half turn metric, an integer between 1 and 52
 * `distance`: the optimal solution length, an integer between 0 and 20

-**Important** The last million cubes are scrambles of random length, which are used for generating the "baseline" probability distribution.
-They -1 in the length field.
+The last million cubes (scrambles of random length) have -1 in the length field.

 4. Run `python3 code/gen_distrib.py` which converts `solved_len_data.txt` into probability distributions for each length (-1 for the baseline, and between 1 and 53).
 These distributions can be found [here](https://github.com/hillaryyang/cube-scrambling/blob/main/data/df_dis.csv).